infinet/xt_wgobfs/README.md

 # Iptables WireGuard obfuscation extension

-The sender and receiver share a secret key, which is used by SipHash to create identical pseudo-random numbers with same input.
+The sender and receiver share a secret key, which is used by chacha8 to hash the same input into identical pseudo-random numbers.
 These pseudo-random numbers are used in obfuscation.

 - The first 16 bytes of WG message is obfuscated.
 - The mac2 field is also obfuscated, if it is all zeros.